Anglers: Patrick Kissel and Lacey Savage

 Lacey and I walked the beach and picked up some shells before we went in for coconut crusted salmon appetizers followed by a salad, chicken pasta dinner, and the best bananas foster I’ve ever had the privilege of eating.
 The stories rang in from today’s catches by the other lodge guests of some nice kings caught and more lost along with a few big halibut.
 Unfortunately our weather for the next few days looks rough but we will make the most of it!
 We are really looking forward to our three days here.

-Although it was an unlikely day I was impressed with the level of service we received and we had a great lodge to eat lunch in and hang out, play cards, and visit with the other guests.
+We wouldn’t be bringing home any fresh fish from Alaska on this day.
+But I was impressed with the level of service we received.
+The lodge was a great place to eat lunch in and hang out, play cards, and visit with the other guests.
 We also did a tour of town which has some neat history from the Russians first coming there to the 1964 earthquake that made a tsunami wipe out the entire village of Old Harbor.

 Woke up to much calmer water in the straights.
 It was just a riffle out there and a little rainy.
 Everyone was excited.
 The wind direction had changed from East to SW and would be half as windy as yesterday.
 The straits provide protection from many different wind directions.

 Since we all had a king in the boat box we decided to try to jig for some halibut and cod and found a school of BIG gray cod that were 8-16 pounds.
-We reeled in nine or ten of them before being content with the amount of fish to bring home.
+We reeled in nine or ten of them before being content with the amount of our fresh fish from Alaska to take home with us.
 I think we could have sat over that school of fish and caught many more had we wanted to.
 The gray cod are one of my favorite fish to eat.
 I like them even better than eating halibut and just like to roll them in flour and seasoning and pan fry them classic fish and chips style.
 We tried another spot for halibut and Lacey lost one.

 When you should go fishing on Kodiak Island